actions/actions-runner-controller/Actions-Runner-Controller-Overview.md

 ## Introduction
 This document provides a high level overview of Actions Runner Controller (ARC).
-ARC enables running Github Actions Runners on Kubernetes(K8s) clusters.
+ARC enables running Github Actions Runners on Kubernetes (K8s) clusters.

-This document provides a background of Github Actions, Self-hosted Runners and overview of ARCis also provided.
-By the end of the doc, the reader is expected to have a good understanding of ARC, setup and try out basic scenarios and set the foundation to review other advanced topics covered outside of the doc.
+This document provides a background of Github Actions, self-hosted runners and ARC overview.
+By the end of the doc, the reader should have a foundation with basic scenarios and be capable of reviewing other advanced topics.

 ## GitHub Actions
-GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform to automate your build, test, and deployment pipeline.
+[GitHub Actions]](https://github.com/features/actions) is a continuous integration and continuous delivery (CI/CD) platform to automate your build, test, and deployment pipeline.

 You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
 Your workflow contains one or more jobs which can run in sequential order or in parallel.
 Each job will run inside its own runner and has one or more steps that either run a script that you define or run an action, which is a reusable extension that can simplify your workflow.
-To learn more about about Actions - see "[Github Actions](https://docs.github.com/en/actions/learn-github-actions)."
+To learn more about about Actions - see "[Learn Github Actions](https://docs.github.com/en/actions/learn-github-actions)".

 ## Runners
 Runners execute the job that is assigned to them by Github Actions workflow.
-There are two types of Runners..
+There are two types of Runners:

-- Github hosted runners - GitHub provides Linux, Windows, and macOS virtual machines to run your workflows.
+- [Github-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) - GitHub provides Linux, Windows, and macOS virtual machines to run your workflows.
 These virtual machines are hosted in the cloud by Github.
-- Self hosted runners - you can host your own self-hosted runners in your own data center or cloud infrastructure.
-ARC deploys self hosted runners.
+- [Self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) - you can host your own self-hosted runners in your own data center or cloud infrastructure.
+ARC deploys self-hosted runners.

 ## Self hosted runners
 Self-hosted runners offer more control of hardware, operating system, and software tools than GitHub-hosted runners.
 With self-hosted runners, you can create custom hardware configurations that meet your needs with processing power or memory to run larger jobs, install software available on your local network, and choose an operating system not offered by GitHub-hosted runners.

 ### Types of Self hosted runners
 Self-hosted runners can be physical, virtual, in a container, on-premises, or in a cloud.